golobby/orm/README.md

 ```

 ### Initializing ORM
-After creating our entities, we need to initialize GolobbyORM.
+After creating our entities, we need to initialize GoLobby ORM.
 ```go
 package main